 Initial videos of our GoodFlexi platform in action are here.
 It is not structured to maximize profits or minimize wage costs.
 We asked, “What should a robust, empowering, lowest-overhead, hourly-labor market look like today?”
 So, our platform features:

-• “Horizontal” markets: Gig-work platforms and workforce scheduling tools are typically “vertical”, they serve one type of work.
+- “Horizontal” markets: Gig-work platforms and workforce scheduling tools are typically “vertical”, they serve one type of work.
 (Wag!
-For dog walking, Just Eat for deliveries, Wonolo for warehouse work, etc.) But worker opportunity comes from progressing seamlessly through multiple types of work.
+For dog walking, Just Eat for deliveries, Wonolo for warehouse work, etc.) But worker opportunity can come from progressing seamlessly through multiple types of work.

-• Control for users: We are not trying to enforce a business model.
-Our system is configured to fit the rules, priorities, terminology, and branding of each city.
+- Control for users: We are not trying to enforce a business model.
+Our system is configured to fit the rules, priorities, terminology, and branding of each region.
 We recognize work-seekers can have limits on their willingness to travel, period of notice required for a booking and minimum lengths of session.

 View a high-level brief outlining what an equitable hourly-labor platform must do here.